teddygroves/bibat/README.md

 You might like to write a new statistical model including a term capturing the effect of a cat's hat type on its measurement.
 There are five types - "bowler", "trucker", "beanie", "stetson" and "wizard" - and you don't think they naturally fit on a cardinal or even ordinal scale.

 The first step is to write a Stan program `src/stan/model_cats_hats.stan` including the effect.
-This can be done by adding the Following lines to the packaged program `model.stan`.
+This can be done by adding the following lines to the packaged program `model.stan`.

 ```stan
 data {